abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 ## Computing the screened interaction W and QP corrections with one-shot GW

 In this section, we use the WFK file generated in the previous section to compute the RPA polarizability and the screened interaction $W$.
 Note that here we generate a screening file with only two frequencies (default behaviour).
-The SCR file will then be used to construct the plasmon-pole method (PPM) when computing the self-energy using [[ppmodel]].
+The SCR file will then be used to construct the plasmon-pole model (PPM) when computing the self-energy using [[ppmodel]].

-!!!
-Important

-    Techniques beyond the PPM are presently not available in the GWPT code.
-    Also, only [[ppmodel]] 1 and 2 are presently supported.

 At this stage, one should perform convergence studies for [[nband]], [[ecuteps]], [[ecutsigx]], and [[ngkpt]] to ensure that the GW results are reasonably well converged.